jfrog/setup-jfrog-cli/README.md

       jf rt bp
 ```

+You may override the default build name and number by setting the above variables in your workflow.

 ## Setting JFrog CLI version

 By default, the JFrog CLI version set in [action.yml](https://github.com/jfrog/setup-jfrog-cli/blob/master/action.yml) is used.
 To set a specific version, add the _version_ input as follows: